analyticsinmotion/add-gpt-chatbot-to-microsoft-word/README.md

 We endeavour to test and integrate newer models when they are become Generally Available (GA).
 Models released as a 'Limited Beta' will not be integrated until they become GA.

+### 2.3 OpenAI Status

+Should you receive error messages for a period of 5 minutes or more, please check the Labs Uptime status at the following link: <a href="https://status.openai.com/">https://status.openai.com/</a>

 <br />

 <!-- INSTRUCTIONS -->